SumoLogic/sumologic-documentation/docs/manage/data-deletion.md

 ### Handling future ingestion of sensitive data

-Customers must manage the future ingestion of sensitive data using [Processing Rules](/docs/send-data/collection/processing-rules).
+Customers must manage the future ingestion of sensitive data using [processing rules](/docs/send-data/collection/processing-rules).
 Deletion requests will only apply to data that has already been indexed, not to data that will be ingested in the future.

 ### Deletion scope